jonhue/cv/README.md

     A simple language implemented in Python to quickly generate truth tables of propositional logic formulae from the command line.

-More projects can be found at https://github.com/jonhue.
-A non-exhaustive, more complete and in-depth timeline of my work can be found [here](projects.md).
+A more complete and in-depth timeline of my work can be found [here](projects.md).